quentinsf/dewildcard/README.md

     from foo import item1, item2
     from bar import item3, item4, item5

 even though it's more verbose.
-Tools like *pylint* can also look let you know if you can safely delete, say, 'item5', because it isn't used in your code.
+Tools like *pylint* can also let you know if you can safely delete, say, 'item5', because it isn't used in your code.
 If you have a good text editor, it may have a plugin which can highlight this fact.

 This little script reads some python code on stdin and, when it finds a wildcard import statement, does the import and replaces the line with a full multi-line import statement: